Player005/RecipeModification/docs/JSON_Syntax.md

 ```

 This would add dirt as an alternative to stone for selected
-recipes, i.e. now either dirt or stone could be used.
+recipes, i.e. now either dirt or stone could be used to
+craft the item.

 ### "replace_result_item"